ranggarppb/serverless-calculator/README.md

 - Frontend server (Firebase Hosting): https://serverless-calculator.web.app/
 - Swagger documentation: https://app.swaggerhub.com/apis/RANGGAPUTRAPERTAMAPP/serverless-calculator/1.0.0

+## How To Run Executable
+For now executable can be run for **console app** and **function app**.
+Run it with `console` / `function` argument
+- To run console app, run command `./bin/serverless-calculator console` and type the operation input
+- To run function app, run command `./bin/serverless-calculator function` and try to hit the cURL specified in [Features](#-features)

+## How To Compile
+Run command `GOFLAGS=-mod=mod go build -o bin/serverless-calculator app/main.go` or every merge to `main` branch will compile the code and save the executable to artifact

 ## How To Test
 - Testing in console: run the command `make console`
 - Testing with local HTTP function `make local_function`